A Summit County tradition

 On your behalf, the community foundation works enthusiastically with individual schools, school systems, education leaders, nonprofit innovators, parents and community members to identify the best opportunities for investing in our children's future.

-Over the past decade, Akron Community Foundation has directed nearly $5 million in competitive grants alone to such education efforts as:
+Since 2000, Akron Community Foundation has directed nearly $6.8 million in competitive grants to such education efforts as: